wreiske/meteor-accounts-testing/README.md

 Add `{{loginButtons}}` to any template to see the currently logged-in user and get the button to logout.

 Check out https://github.com/mizzao/meteor-user-status for a cool plugin that keeps track of which users are online.
+This package is used in the demo at http://user-status.meteor.com.